-Good web design and development is more than just good-looking colors, a smooth layout and fancy elements.
+Good web design and development are more than just good-looking colors, a smooth layout, and fancy elements.
 It is an art, and at the heart of it all, it aims to deliver an experience that gets the visitor to achieve their goal when they first click on the link.
 For an online clothing store, this goal would be to get the visitor to purchase the item of their choice, at the price of their liking, most easily and quickly as possible.
 A fitness blog could be to educate the visitor about fitness.
 Colors and layouts play significant roles in web design and development, but they work best when chosen and implemented effectively.

 Top 10 Powerful Steps to Effective Web Design and Development

-Ten steps for effective web design and development are as follows
+The ten steps for effective web design and development are as follows:

 1. Set your goals

 Before you begin the web design and development, you need to be clear about the project’s goals.
-What is your client or organization looking to achieve with this website redesign or new website project?
+What is your client or organization looking to achieve with this redesign or new website project?
 What is the primary purpose of this website?
 Is it to sell some products, generate brand awareness, provide a contact point for potential customers, or something else?
 A website does not have to be restricted to just one, either.
-It could do all of the above, and more.
+It could do all of the above and more.
 These goals have to be clear right from the get-go.
 Ask your client or manager about these goals or yourself if this is a project you are undertaking on your own.
-If the goals are not clear, hold discussions to make them clear and highlight them.
+If the plans are unclear, hold discussions to clarify them and highlight them.
 A clear direction is necessary before going forward.